vidhan66/Book-Recommendation-System/README.md

 * Active users: Users who have rated more than 100 books.

+Note: For exercise, I have left a issue in the current implementation if you have understood it correctly try to find and resolve it 😊.

 ### 👥 Collaborative Filtering (CF)

 * Provides recommendations based on user behavior and preferences.